Arthritis: What Does It Actually Mean?

 Osteoarthritis

 Another term for osteoarthritis is degenerative arthritis.
+Or, more simply, aging arthritis.

 Yikes.
-Nobody wants to hear that word.
+Nobody wants to hear words like degenerative or aging.

 Whether we want to admit it or not, this is a normal aging process.
 The cartilage at the ends of the bones wears down over time.
-As this happens, the former smooth cartilage surface turns bumpy and rough.
+As this happens, the formerly smooth cartilage surface turns bumpy and rough.
 The two rough surfaces rub together as you move, resulting in squeaking, creaking, pain, and inflammation.

 Osteoarthritis is the most common type of arthritis — and also the one with which you are probably most familiar.